Manual Annotation

 CATMA provides two sign in options:

-Image displays users home page after signing into CATMA
+Image displays users dashboard after signing into CATMA

-Fig. 3: CATMA’s Home section: organization of projects
+Fig. 3: CATMA’s dashboard: listing of projects (currently empty)

 Image shows am example on how to create a new project

-Fig. 4: Create a new project in CATMA
+Fig. 4: Creation of a new project in CATMA

 Image shows a created project on the user's home page

-Fig. 5: CATMA’s Home section with newly created project
+Fig. 5: CATMA’s dashboard with the newly created project

-Then click on the tile that shows your new project.
-CATMA will automatically switch to its first module: “Project“, that will now be highlighted on the gray menu bar on the left.
-A tip: from now on, only use this menu bar to navigate between CATMA modules and not your browser’s back/forward buttons as this might result in an accidental log-out.
+Now click on the tile for your new project.
+CATMA will open the project and automatically switch to its first module: Project, that will now be highlighted on the gray menu bar on the left.
+A tip: From now on, only use this menu bar to navigate between CATMA modules and not your browser’s back/forward buttons as this might result in an accidental log-out.

 The Project module (see Fig. 6) contains three tiles: